gada1982/CarND-Advanced-Lane-Lines/README.md

 Functions `get_calibration_data` and `cal_undistort`:
 - A list of object points is created, which represent the x,y,z-coordinates in the real world.
 The chessboard doesn't move, z is fixed and only x and y may vary.
 - For all chessboard-images (provided by Udacity) `cv2.findChessboardCorners(gray, (9,6), None)` is used to find a set of corners (x, y-coordinates) within the chessboard.
 The used images of the chessboard have 9 corners in x-dimension and 6 corners in y-dimension.
-- Theese corner coordinates are added to a list of imgage-points, which represent the 2d points in image plane.
+- These corner coordinates are added to a list of imgage-points, which represent the 2d points in image plane.
 - The corner coordinates are added to a list of object-points too, which represent the 3d points in real world space.
 - At all images, where the right number of corners have been detected, the corners are marked and one augmented example-image (with `cv2.drawChessboardCorners(img, (9,6), corners, ret)`) is shown above.
-- The object-points and image-points are used for the undistortion of the images
+- The object-points and image-points of all given calibration images are used for undistortion of the images
 - Finally `cv2.calibrateCamera(objpoints, imgpoints, gray.shape[::-1],None,None)` is used to get the camera matrix *mtx* and the distortion coeffcients *dist*.

 # 4. Undistort Images